KLYE-Dev/snak/README.md

 ```
 Initialize project:

-$ snak init
+$ hsc-helper-cli init
 ```

-From there, you can run `snak compile`, `snak migrate` and `snak test`(will be implemented in future) to compile your contracts, deploy those contracts to the network, and run their associated unit tests.
+From there, you can run `hsc-helper-cli compile`, `hsc-helper-cli migrate` and `hsc-helper-cli test`(will be implemented in future) to compile your contracts, deploy those contracts to the network, and run their associated unit tests.

 ```
 Compile smart contracts:

-$ snak compile
+$ hsc-helper-cli compile

 it will compile all the contracts which are already inside the contract folder and makes the Bytecodes and ABIs and put them in the build directory.
 ```
 ```
 Deploy smart contracts:

-$ snak migrate [accountname]
+$ hsc-helper-cli migrate [accountname]

 [accountname] is optional, if you do not want to use default account you can save your account in a standard account json file in the accounts folder and name it 'account.json'.

 ```
-Be sure you launch the Burrow using `$snak run_burrow` and put all contracts on the contract folder before running these commands.
+Be sure you launch the Burrow using `$hsc-helper-cli run_burrow` and put all contracts on the contract folder before running these commands.

 ```
 Call smart contract's functions:

-$ snak call <contract_name> <function_name> <parameters_list>
+$ hsc-helper-cli call <contract_name> <function_name> <parameters_list>

 The parameters are pretty clear the only thing you need to care is parameters_list, its formar must be like this:   var1,var2,...,varK (comma separated)